savonet/book/language.md

 first line is not affected by the local redefinition.

-When we define a variable it is generally to use its value: otherwise, why bothering defining it?
+When we define a variable, it is generally to use its value: otherwise, why bothering defining it?
 For this reason, Liquidsoap issues a warning when an unused variable is found, since it is likely to be a bug.
 For instance, on